 - In 2011, Tim introduced the Academic, Social and Emotional Learning Act, which supports SEL programs in public schools.
 Working across the aisle, he was able to secure its inclusion in the bipartisan Every Student Succeeds Act, which was ultimately signed into law.

 - Tim sponsored the Salad Bars in Schools Act to help provide the 32 million American children participating in the National School Lunch program with healthier eating options and nutrition education.

 - To promote a shift in the healthcare system towards promoting wellness, Tim introduced the Expansion of Nutrition’s Role in Curricula and Healthcare (ENRICH) Act.
-This bipartisan bill helps medical schools develop wellness curriculum that promotes integrated nutrition and physical activity as part of patients’ treatment programs.
+This bipartisan bill helps medical schools develop integrated health curriculum that promotes nutrition and physical activity as part of patients’ treatment programs.

 - In Congress, Tim holds weekly bipartisan mindfulness sessions in the House Chapel, where members of Congress can set aside partisan politics and focus inward.
 Tim finds these mindfulness meetings help members of Congress be better public servants by turning their attention away from the chaos of Washington and towards the important challenges facing our nation.